Spreading joy through music

 You are never too young or too old to pick up an instrument and start making music and we want to support and encourage as many people as possible to learn an instrument and experience the joy of playing together with others.
 We can provide instrumental tuition for complete beginners or those returning to an instrument they haven’t played for a number of years.
 Once you’ve mastered the basics you can then join our youth or adult street band ensemble.

-Michael, adult band member.
+Ramona, adult band member.
 Read more testimonials